Junin Peru Travel Guide

 Nevado Huaytapallana offers challenging trekking and opportunities to experience high-Andean landscapes.
 Requires acclimatization and suitable gear.

-Discover unique cultural experiences in villages in the vicinity.
+Discover unique cultural experiences in nearby villages.

 These locations offer a calm escape and connecting with local culture.